AdobeDocs/events.en/help/workfront/workshop-rewind/fusion/inside-mayo-clinic.md

 ---
 title: Inside Mayo Clinic - How Workfront Fusion helps the Humans
 description: Inside look at 6 different use cases for how Mayo Clinic is using Workfront Fusion to transform the way they work.
 role: Admin, Developer, Leader, User
 level: Beginner, Intermediate, Experienced
 doc-type: Event
 duration: 3504
 last-substantial-update: 2025-12-02
 jira: KT-19785
+exl-id: 7c64182d-4e0e-43fd-bc7a-bb94880641db
 ---
 # Inside Mayo Clinic: How Workfront Fusion helps the Humans

 Hosted in partnership with Tia Calvert and Matt Lien of Mayo Clinic, this session provided an inside look at 6 different use cases for how Mayo Clinic is using Workfront Fusion to transform the way they work.